 Together, these students are improving the AUV from last year, Beluga, making it ready to compete in RoboSub 2022.
-In addition, they are building an ASV.

 The Board is responsible for coordinating the project and securing a sustainable development of the organization.
 Their involvement ensures close cooperation between the respective group leaders, and the team’s overall progression, budget and wellbeing.

 The marketing group is responsible for promoting Vortex NTNU, both on campus and through different channels online.
 Their main goal is to increase the interest in the organization among students and businesses.
 They are also responsible for the website and working towards sponsors.

 The mechanical group's main responsibilities include 3D modeling in CAD, and developing the AUV's and ASV's physical parts.
 In addition, they also work on replicating equipment and parts which are used in the RoboSub competition so that the AUV's abilities can be tested.
 Essentially, they combine fluid statics with bright solutions to develop a stable and safe vehicle which will perform to the best of its abilities.

 The electronics group is responsible for all the electronics on the AUV and the ASV, and thereby they work with PCB and circuit design, in addition to choosing the electronical components needed for the vehicles to function as desired.
 They are also in charge for developing a well-working power supply solution.
 Last but not least, they also work with signal processing and acoustics.

 Software - Perception